Neo-Assyrian Empire: Military

 While the Middle Assyrian army had been composed entirely of levies, a central standing army was established in the Neo-Assyrian Empire, dubbed the kiṣir šarri ("king's unit").
-Closely accompanying the king were also the ša qurubte, or royal bodyguards, some drawn from the infantry.
+Closely accompanying the king were the ša qurubte, or royal bodyguards, some drawn from the infantry.
 The army was subdivided into kiṣru, composed of perhaps 1,000 soldiers, most of whom would have been infantry soldiers (zūk, zukkû or raksūte).
-The infantry were divided into three types: light, medium and heavy.
+The infantry was divided into three types: light, medium and heavy.
 The light infantry might have in addition to serving in battles also carried out policing tasks and served in garrisons and was likely mainly composed of Aramean tribesmen, often barefoot and without helmets, wielding bows or spears.
 Also included in that group were probably expert archers hired from Elam.
-The medium infantry were also primarily archers or spearmen but were armed with characteristic pointed helments and a shield, though no body armor before the time of Ashurbanipal.
+The medium infantry were also primarily archers or spearmen but were armed with characteristic pointed helmets and a shield, though no body armor was used before the time of Ashurbanipal.
 The heavy infantry included spearmen, archers and slingers and wore boots, pointed helmets, round shields and scale armor.
-In battle, they fought in close formation.
+In battle they fought in close formation.
 Foreign levy troops drafted into the army are often distinguishable in reliefs by distinct headgear.

-The Neo-Assyrian cavalry (ša pētḫalli) used small horses bred in the northern parts of the Assyrian heartland.
+The cavalry (ša pētḫalli) used small horses bred in northern Assyria.
 The cavalry was commanded by a general with the title rab muggi ša pētḫalli.
-The cavalry was at some point divided into two distinct groups; the archers (ṣāb qašti) and lancers (ṣāb kabābi), both of whom in addition to their own weapons were also equipped with swords.
-The army also incorporated foreign cavalry from Urartu, despite Assyria and Urartu often being at war.
+The cavalry was at some point divided into two distinct groups; the archers (ṣāb qašti) and lancers (ṣāb kabābi), both of whom were also equipped with swords.
+The army incorporated foreign cavalry from Urartu, despite Assyria and Urartu often being at war.
 The role of cavalry changed through the Neo-Assyrian period; early on, cavalrymen worked in pairs, one shooting arrows and the other protecting the bowman with his shield.
 Later on, shock cavalry was introduced.
 Under Ashurbanipal, horses were equipped with leather armor and a bronze plaque on the head, and riders wore scale armor.
-Though chariots continued to be used ceremonially, and were often used by kings while on campaign, they were largely replaced by cavalry as a prominent element of the army during the Neo-Assyrian period.
+Though chariots continued to be used ceremonially and were often used by kings while on campaign, they were largely replaced by cavalry as a prominent element of the army.

 While on campaign, the army made heavy use of both interpreters/translators (targumannu) and guides (rādi kibsi), both probably being drawn from foreigners resettled in Assyra.
-The innovative techniques and siege engines in siege warfare used by Neo-Assyrian armies included tunneling, diverting rivers, blockading to ensure starvation, siege towers, ladders, ramps and battering rams.
-Another innovation were the camps established by the army while on campaign, which were carefully designed with collapsible furniture and tents so that they could be swifty built and dismantled.
+The innovative techniques and siege engines in siege warfare included tunneling, diverting rivers, blockading to ensure starvation, siege towers, ladders, ramps and battering rams.
+Another innovation were the camps established by the army while on campaign, which were carefully designed with collapsible furniture and tents so that they could be swiftly built and dismantled.